celo-org/celo-monorepo/packages/docs/getting-started/wallets.md

 It's important to be careful when choosing a wallet because they manage your secret account keys.
 You should only use reputable wallets that are well maintained by organizations/people that you trust.

 The [Celo Native Wallets](#celo-native-wallets) section shows some popular wallets that were built specifically for the Celo network.
-They often includes features that more general wallets do not, like paying for fees with cUSD.
+They often include features that more general wallets do not, like paying for fees with cUSD.
 The [Celo Compatible Wallets](#celo-compatible-wallets) section has wallets that can work with Celo but were built for other networks (like Ethereum) or through company partnerships (like Pesabase).

 ## Celo Native Wallets